frarodri/frarodri.github.io/index.md

 I am a post doctoral researcher at the [Department of Economics and Business, University of Cagliari](https://www.unica.it/unica/en/dip_scienzeecoaziend.page), and previously received my PhD from [Universidad Carlos III de Madrid](http://economics.uc3m.es/) in 2021.

-For the 2022 autumn term I will be visiting the [Centre for Macroeconomics at the London School of Economics and Political Science](https://www.lse.ac.uk/CFM).

 My main area of research is macroeconomics and labour economics.
 In particular, I am interested in family, demography, and quantitative macroeconomics.

 **I am on the 2022-2023 Econ Job Market!**